jirgl/QuadientEventsNo1/README.md

 Another performance optimalization may be in usages [goroutines](https://tour.golang.org/concurrency/1) but I had not enough time to implement it.

 All code is well tested.
 The test coverage is 91.7%.
 Rest of the application is not neccesary to test because I would test behaviour of Go inner lib.

-I would like to stress point 3 *(Structuring and clean code)* from criterions.
-In spite of possibility code can be little confusing, this code is written according to Go specifications and recommendations :).

 ## benchmark
 Computer specification: